 With our partnered Hubs we are building up a body of knowledge and practice to help inform how music education can become more accessible, provide more opportunities to engage in high quality music education and enrichment activities, as well as continue to innovate and improve efficiency, using online technology.

 Together we are addressing the challenges of rural isolation and exploring the potential for this model to help reach young people facing additional difficulties in accessing music-making.
-We are currently working with:
+We are currently working with the following Music Education Hubs and arts organisations, with the lateste round of partners to be announced very soon:

 Croydon Music Education Hub – Reaching young people facing mental health or other issues which make it difficult for them to access mainstream services or to attend school regularly.